personal finance | august 6, 2021

 Discuss payment options with creditors.
-Many businesses are offering flexible payment options.
+Many businesses may offer flexible payment options.

-Explore low interest rate borrowing options like home equity line of credit or refinancing a mortgage.
+Explore low interest rate borrowing options, such as a home equity line of credit or refinancing a mortgage.

 It’s difficult to focus on the future if you don’t have confidence in your plans for today.
 If you or someone you know is struggling with financial hardship, we have some suggestions that can help you get through this trying time.